 Alternate Character Interpretation: The entire point of the series.
 Lex Luthor presents his side of the conflict between him and Superman.
 The point of the series is that, Lex's argument aside, he's a monster.

 Additionally, do the final words "I am a man, I hope." mean that Lex thinks his hope makes him a man?
 Or do they mean that in the face of all the evil he has done Lex is clinging to hope that he is still a man?
 Both interpretations are valid.

 The story has produced some differing interpretations over exactly how responsible Luthor was for everything that happened including the destruction of the jewelers/daycare center that drives the final act of the plot.
-Less responsibility would make Luthor a Well-Intentioned Extremist who perhaps tips over into Knight Templar territory, while more would make him a self-deluding Complete Monster.
+Less responsibility would make Luthor a Well-Intentioned Extremist who perhaps tips over into Knight Templar territory, while more would make him self-deluding.
 The story itself is somewhat ambiguous on several points, but suggests that the sheer depth of Luthor's Machiavellian personality makes it highly unlikely that he was completely unaware of what was going to happen even if he wasn't responsible.

 Draco in Leather Pants: The fact that the story's understanding of (although it doesn't actually agree with) Luthor's worldview, coupled with some ambiguity over exactly how responsible he was for everything, has led to this being applied to Luthor from some quarters.

 Misaimed Fandom: Luthor has persuaded some people — both in-universe and in real life — that Superman is a threat with his arguments.
 Also, that he's correct in his view that humanity must always fear aliens (by which he means this alien- Lex has always had less of a problem with actually malevolent aliens, like Brainiac, even teaming up with them at many points).
 The point of the story is that Lex Luthor, a human being, is about as big an enemy to humanity as humanly possible.